marco-caruso/frogger-c-implementation/README.md

 ## 📋 Submission Notes

 The project has been fully tested and is functional on Ubuntu 22.04 LTS (Native installation).
 The program complies with the mandatory single-task architecture for moving objects (frog, crocodiles, projectiles).
-- Hierarchy: The repository follows the required structure, containing both /versione_processi and /versione_thread subdirectories with their respective source files and Makefiles.
-- Requirements: The code is fully compilable and executable according to the course standards.
+The repository follows the required structure, containing both /versione_processi and /versione_thread subdirectories with their respective source files and Makefiles.
+The code is fully compilable and executable according to the course standards.